Winterizing Strawberry Plants

 Winter can be a difficult time for strawberries in Kansas.

-Plants need time to become adjusted to cold weather and will gradually become more cold resistant as fall progresses.
+Plants need time to become adjusted to cold weather and will gradually become more resistant to the cold as fall progresses.
 Strawberry plants are able to withstand colder temperatures in the middle of the winter than in the fall before they have gone through much cold weather.

 For example, if temperatures suddenly plummet below 20 degrees F before the plants harden to the cold, they can be severely damaged.
 A drop to 15 degrees F may kill them.
 Hardened plants can withstand such temperatures with ease.

-For more information on growing strawberries, contact the Ford County Extension Office.
+For more information on growing strawberries or winterizing your gardens and landscapes for winter, contact the Ford County Extension Office at 620-227-4542.